I created this mountain bike clothing guide to help all the ladies out there gain the confidence to start mountain biking more often!

 I felt the same way when I first started mountain biking, and I noticed that it helped a lot when I started really getting into it by dressing the way a real mountain biker dresses.

-I’ve been biking regularly for over a year, and I now have a few rules that I live by.
+I’ve been biking regularly for a couple of years, and I now have a few rules that I live by.
 One of those rules is to make sure I dress appropriately and wear the correct gear.
 I can’t tell you how many times I have gone out for a ride and realized that I forgot something and that one thing totally changed my ride and made me uncomfortable.

 I guarantee you will feel better and much more confident if you follow the same rules as me.